top of page

 Salmonella is a very serious concern for commercial poultry producers.
 Flock infections can lead to foodborne illness in consumers, reduced flock performance and even increased flock mortality.

 To prevent contamination, it’s important for producers to understand the sources of Salmonella, symptoms and management tips to ensure their flocks remain healthy.
-Let’s discuss ways to reduce Salmonella outbreaks and how to do it naturally.
+Let’s discuss ways to reduce Salmonella and how to do it naturally.

-Understanding Salmonella infections
+Understanding Salmonella Infections

 According to the Center for Disease Control (CDC), Salmonella is responsible for about 1.35 million infections, 26,500 hospitalizations and 420 deaths in the United States every year.
 Salmonella bacteria are estimated to cause more foodborne illnesses than other bacteria found in consumable products.